Updated on September 2nd, 2025

 Frequently Asked Questions

-What’s the difference between Coast FIRE and Barista FIRE?
+What is the difference between Coast FIRE and regular FIRE?

-What if my life situation changes after I reach Coast FIRE?
+What happens if the market crashes after I reach Coast FIRE?